cu-cms-concurrency/recoTrack_test/README.md

 Once you have the stdout files, you can get the time profiling with: ```./getTimingModules.sh <input_dir> <out-dir>```

-Make sure to specify the right path for the input stdout files (```<ui_working_dir>/res/```)!
-The output will be a bunch of .csv files and averages file in the directory of your choice.
+Make sure to specify the right path for the input stdout files (```<ui_working_dir>/res/``` -- res is where the stdouts are sitting)!
+The output will be a .csv file for each iteration in the reco, containing the average time per event spent in a given module (in that particular iterative step) for each CRAB job.
 Both CPU and wall clock time are recorded for each module.
-I will soon add a file for the time of each iteration (sum of each of the modules for a given iteration).
+The results for each module are then averaged over these csv files to produce an average module time per event for all events, stored in the averages csv files.
+The total csv files then compute the total average time it takes for each iteration to complete for the dataset.
+These files are located in ```<out-dir>```, specified by the user.

 ### Customize the iterations for Tracking using recoTrack_MC_5313_cfg.py